-On December 10, 2015, the President signed into law the Every Student Succeeds Act of 2015 (ESSA), which reauthorizes the Elementary and Secondary Education Act (ESEA).
+On December 10, 2015, President Obama signed into law the Every Student Succeeds Act of 2015 (ESSA), which reauthorizes the Elementary and Secondary Education Act (ESEA).
 Under the previous version of ESEA (the No Child Left Behind Act), the education of homeless children and youth was included in Title X, Part C. Under ESSA, homeless education is included in Title IX, Part A.

 Under the McKinney-Vento Act, the term "homeless clildren and youths" mean individuals who lack a fixed, regular, and adequate nighttime residence and includes children and youths:

 - who are sharing the housing of others due to the loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals;

 - who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings;

 - who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and

 - who are migratory children who live in one of the above circumstances.